 • Presentations at various workshops providing an overview of the state’s interest and participation in the implementation of the Alaska National Interest Lands Conservation Act (ANILCA);

-• Presentations and participation in meetings of the Citizen’s Advisory Commission on Federal Areas (CACFA); and
+• Presentations and participation in meetings of the Citizen’s Advisory Commission on Federal Areas (CACFA) in FY2015 & FY2016; and

-Presentations and participation at SRES hearings, energy conferences, and resource management conferences, describing unique challenges for wetlands compensatory mitigation under existing federal rule while sharing OPMP’s efforts to establish an In-Lieu Fee mitigation program to help provide additional mitigation opportunities for potential developers and project applicants
+• Presentations and participation at legislative hearings, energy conferences, and resource management conferences, describing unique challenges for wetlands compensatory mitigation under existing federal rule while sharing OPMP’s efforts to establish an In-Lieu Fee mitigation program to help provide additional mitigation opportunities for potential developers and project applicants